opencord/kind-voltha/README.md

 ```

 _NOTE: If the device fails to create and an error message is displayed you may
-have hit an existing bug in onos.
+have hit an existing bug in onos
+[VOL-1661](https://jira.opencord.org/browse/VOL-1661) .
 To work around this, use the
 `restart-api.sh` included in the repository.
 After running this script you will
 have to quit and restart the screen sesssion associated with the voltha-api._